- Docs

 - Open Cursor Settings > Features > MCP.
 Your

-Cmd+L/Ctrl+L) and ask "list the Roxy tools you have access to". - The agent should enumerate tools it discovered (for example
+Cmd+L/Ctrl+L) and ask "list the Roxy tools you have access to". - The agent should enumerate the tools it discovered.
+The docs server exposes

 Paste into Cursor chat or inline edit.